Approved UKSPF projects for businesses in Sunderland

 Delivery Organisation: The Wise Group

-The Wise Group is now delivering its free-to-access, holistic, and evidenced Relational Mentoring support to economically inactive people with multiple barriers to employment in Sunderland City Council area.
-By working with people across a diverse set of 15 needs, ranging from housing, wellbeing, health and heating, multiple barriers can be tackled at once to give people the foundations to move forward with their lives.
+The project will continue to deliver a free-to-access, holistic, and evidenced Relational Mentoring support to economically inactive people with multiple barriers to employment in the Sunderland City Council area.
+By working with people across a diverse set of needs, ranging from housing, wellbeing, health and heating, multiple barriers can be tackled at once to give people the foundations to move forward with their lives.

 Customers are matched with a locally based and experienced mentor, working compassionately and 1:1 to support them in identifying their specific barriers, developing a bespoke plan with key interventions, and creating a personalised journey with individual goals.
 Customer benefit entitlements are not affected by participation in the service.